-Ballymore Resources Limited (ASX:BMR) has received further confirmation of a faultextension of the historic Duffer Lode at its Dittmer Gold Project near Proserpine in north Queensland.
+Ballymore Resources Limited (ASX:BMR) has reported bonanza grade intersections over 100g/t after receiving further assays from Stage 3 drilling at its Dittmer Project, near Proserpine in North Queensland.

-Latest assay results for the Stage 3 drilling program (DTDD015 - 018) have all reported significant gold mineralisation.
-Since September 2021, 18 out of 18 holes to date have encountered gold mineralisation, indicating the prospective lode extension runs over 260m along strike and 200m down-dip.
-It remains open along strike and down-dip and is broadening at depth.
+The assays from holes DTDD019 - 023A provide further confirmation of a high-grade fault-extension of the historic Duffer Lode.
+Since September 2021, all 28 holes have encountered gold mineralisation along with encouraging copper credits, indicating the prospective lode extension runs over 260m along strike and 200m down-dip, whilst remaining open along strike and down-dip, and broadening at depth.